sighupio/container-signature-enforcer/DEVELOP.md

 - `delegation.crt`
 - `ca.crt`

-As they are fully dependant of this local environment.
+As they are fully dependant on this local environment.

 ## Development